oktadev/okta-blog/_source/_posts/2022-09-26-java-jetty-oauth.md

 }
 ```

-Try to POST a new hike.
+Try to POST a new hike:

 ```bash
 http -f POST :8080 hike="Pear Lake"